BeatriceNzilani/python-learning-journey/README.md

 # 🐍 Nzilani's Python Playground 🌱

 Hi there! 👋
-Welcome to my Python learning repo — a space where I practice, play, and grow as a Pythonista.
+Welcome to my Python learning repo — a space where I practice, play, and grow .
 I'm learning everything from the ground up, and documenting my journey step by step.
 Feel free to explore, learn with me, or give feedback 💬

 ---